All Episodes

 And we hope.

-And I frankly, that's that's one of the biggest challenges that those of us with common sense have is communicating with those people.
+And I frankly, that's one of the biggest challenges that those of us with common sense have is communicating with those people.

 How do you permeate naive hope?

-Because anything that shatters their naive hope, threatening, frightening, and you become a threat, and maybe even a bad guy.
+Because anything that shatters their naive hope, threatening, frightening, and you become a threat and maybe even a bad guy.

 Mean or whatever.